Balder execution mechanism

 Note

-If you want to interact with a special setup, you can define a fixture also in that setup.
-The big advantage here is, that you can interact with the setup-devices on this stage too.
+If you want to interact with a specific Setup, you can define a fixture directly within that Setup class.
+The major advantage here is that you can access and interact with the Setup’s devices at this stage as well.

 import balder